 This data comes from a study of 1.6 million pediatric soccer injuries reported on pubmed.gov.
-A statistical breakdown of soccer injuries in kids ages 2-18 was done. **Note that these medically diagnosed injuries don't include all the knee scrapes that likely go unreported by soccer moms and dads everywhere.
+A statistical breakdown of soccer injuries in kids ages 2-18 was done. **Note that these medically diagnosed injuries don't include all the knee scrapes and brush burns that likely go unreported by soccer moms and dads everywhere.

 Kids can get injured from running, kicking, contact with another player, or even just simply slipping.
 That's one of the reasons it's a good idea to have well fitting soccer cleats.